22.12.2018 - 5.1.2019

-A hike, which I can only recommend to everyone, leads from the mountain guest-house Sücka to the wild castle (Wildschloss) and from there to Vaduz.
+A hike, which I can only recommend to everyone, leads from the Mountain Inn Sücka to the wild castle (Wildschloss) and from there to Vaduz.
 There are only two small climbs to deal with, on the rest of the track it goes downhill.
-From the mountain guest-house (1402 m) goes up to the old tunnel (1433 m).
+From the Mountain Inn (1402 m) goes up to the old tunnel (1433 m).
 Once you've passed through the tunnel, it's on a downward road to Mitätsch (1273m).
 From there, an unpaved road continues to Masescha (1240 m).

 There we continue after 100 m road to the right about 15 m upwards towards Hinterprufatscheng (1107 m) to the ruin of the wild castle (847 m).
 The last part of the way to the wild castle leads down in the forest on a rather narrow path.
 Caution is advised here with lots of snow!

-Another circular route around the mountain guest-house (1402 m) starts at the old tunnel (1433 m).
-From there, a path leads up the slope, on which you reach the edge of the forest (about 1470 m) above the guest-house.
+Another circular route around the Mountain Inn (1402 m) starts at the old tunnel (1433 m).
+From there, a path leads up the slope, on which you reach the edge of the forest (about 1470 m) above the Mountain Inn.

 It is true that as a QRPer, I like to cut corners compared to the 100 W that are often used on the bands.
 But when it comes to the antennas, it can be a little more quiet - at least when it comes to length.